openfans-community-offical/Debian-Pi-Aarch64/README.md

 Don't ask a question about using a 64-bit OS for the Raspberry Pi and what's the difference between 64-bit & 32-bit OS?

 Cuz the Raspberry Pi with a 64-bit CPU, unfortunately the Raspberry Pi foundation had without any system or software supported.
-Otherwise please add your own brain...
+Otherwise please add your brain...

-All the versions released on this article are official versions that had been used and validated in the really enterprise production environment.
-The system has been rigorously tested and used normally with fully compatible for the Raspberry Pi 3B/3B+/3A+/4B, such as: local wired, wireless network card, Bluetooth, 3D acceleration, etc. The numbers of all system packages are almost comparable to the X86 version.
-The system was built from the official Debian 64-bit base line (wasn't built from any other ported edition or third-part edition) to ensure the original flavor.
+All the versions released in this article are official versions that had been used and validated in the real enterprise production environment.
+The system has been rigorously tested and used normally with fully compatible for the Raspberry Pi 3B/3B+/3A+/4B, such as local wired, wireless network card, Bluetooth, 3D acceleration, etc. The numbers of all system packages are almost comparable to the X86 version.
+The system was built from the official Debian 64-bit baseline (wasn't built from any other ported edition or third-part edition) to ensure the original flavor.

-There isn't any other relationship with the official Raspberry Pi, so no proprietary commands as the Raspberry Pi official system used (such as raspi-config, rpi-update, etc.), your need to edit the configuration file ( /boot/config.txt ) by yourself.
+There isn't any other relationship with the official Raspberry Pi, so no proprietary commands as the Raspberry Pi official system used (such as raspi-config, rpi-update, etc.), you need to edit the configuration file ( /boot/config.txt ) by yourself.

 **Why choose Debian?**

 Cuz the Raspberry Pi has the best compatible from Debian OS (This is inseparable from Raspbian does, the Raspbian is also based on Debian OS with the full-testing, also inherited a great power and performance of Debian.
 For example: Ubuntu, the most famous and successful distribution OS which was also based built from Debian).

-This system is completely different from any systems we released before (also including the previous 64-bit Debian we published), we have all built from zero-os base line this time and built a new automatic compilation and packaging, testing system in our lab.
+This system is completely different from any systems we released before (also including the previous 64-bit Debian we published), we have all built from zero-os baseline this time and built a new automatic compilation and packaging, the testing system in our lab.
 We also redefined the packaging process and adjust all the relevant configurations, make a lot of modifications, adjustments and optimizations for the system, fixed a lot of bugs of the kernel.
 A lot of new features have been added, especially with the support for the hardware KVM virtualization acceleration and optimization for Docker features tuning.

-**We have specifically redefined and optimized our own cross compiler chain-tool and compiler for rebuild the base kernel and modules of Raspberry Pi when we was publishing the version 2.0 what is more greatly optimized and improved compiler faster and efficiency (About cross compiler chain-tool and compiler, you can refer to Huawei's Ark compiler, they have the same effect, our compiler is optimized for basic compilation tools such as C, C++, G++, ASM, NM, ld, CMAKE, and Glib, etc., Specifically target the raspberry-based hardware, ARM aarch64 A53 and ARM-v8a A72 and also including instruction set of hardware, etc.)**
+**We have specifically redefined and optimized our own cross compiler chain-tool and compiler for rebuild the base kernel and modules of Raspberry Pi when we were publishing the version 2.0 what is more greatly optimized and improved compiler faster and efficiency (About cross compiler chain-tool and compiler, you can refer to Huawei's Ark compiler, they have the same effect, our compiler is optimized for basic compilation tools such as C, C++, G++, ASM, NM, ld, CMAKE, and Glib, etc., Specifically target the raspberry-based hardware, ARM aarch64 A53 and ARM-v8a A72 and also including instruction set of hardware, etc.)**

-On June 20, 2019, the Raspberry Pi foundation released the new fourth-generation single board machine "Raspberry Pi 4B".
+On June 20, 2019, the Raspberry Pi foundation released the new fourth-generation single-board machine "Raspberry Pi 4B".
 We got the 4th-generation 4G version from the Raspberry Pi official Cambridge Global Store for the first time.

-- **On July 6, 2019, half a month hard working after Pi4 released, The OPENFANS and the Pi Fan base community released the new Debian-Pi-Aarch64 OS version 2.0 release together.**
+- **On July 6, 2019, half a month hard-working after Pi4 released, The OPENFANS and the Pi Fan base community released the new Debian-Pi-Aarch64 OS version 2.0 release together.**

 - **This is the world's 64-bit OS which is first support to Raspberry Pi 4B !!**

-All of the new version 2.0 has 3D acceleration supported (With FKMS), and finally introduced the **OPENFANS Container Cloud Management Platform**  supported (Also called CecOS CaaS, based build from an open source project which is called Portainer) which is be more perfect and powerful than system version 1.0!
+All of the new version 2.0 has 3D acceleration supported (With FKMS), and finally introduced the **OPENFANS Container Cloud Management Platform**  supported (Also called CecOS CaaS, based build from an open-source project which is called Portainer) which is be more perfect and powerful than system version 1.0!

 The newest OS 2.0 is also adhering to the all excellent tradition from the Debian-Pi-Aarch64 OS which was built by OPENFANS and Pi Fan Base community.

-This newest OS 2.0 is full support to the all Raspberry Pi aarch64 single boards: 3B, 3B+, 3A+, 4B, and still inherit all the features of the stable version 1.0!
+This newest OS 2.0 is full support to all Raspberry Pi aarch64 single boards: 3B, 3B+, 3A+, 4B, and still inherit all the features of the stable version 1.0!

 ----